|

 • Location: Downtown Vancouver.
 Access is via Georgia Street

 Step aside Central Park, as Vancouver’s Stanley Park was named the best urban park in the world by TripAdvisor.
-With 400 hectares (1,000 acres) of temperate rainforest, there’s no better place to start a tour of Vancouver.
+Located in Vancouver’s West End, the 400 hectare park (1,000 acres) is free to explore, though parking is paid.
+A local favorite, it offers scenic seawall paths and sandy beaches.

-So, rent a bike and enjoy the waterfront vistas by riding the 9 km pathway.
-Not only will you enjoy the views of the North Shore mountains, but stop at Prospect Point to admire the Lions Gate Bridge, see the Girl in a Wetsuit Statue, and nine totem poles at Brockton Point.
+Rent a bike to ride the 9 km waterfront trail, enjoying views of the North Shore mountains.
+Stop at Prospect Point for views of the Lions Gate Bridge, the Girl in a Wetsuit statue, and Brockton Point’s nine totem poles.

 Vancouver Aquarium